 Solvang was founded in 1911 on almost 9,000 acres of the Rancho San Carlos de Jonata Mexican land grant, by a group of Danes who traveled west to establish a Danish colony far from the midwestern winters.
 The city is home to several bakeries, restaurants, and merchants offering a taste of Denmark in California.
 The architecture of many of the facades and buildings reflects traditional Danish style.

 While you can see Christmas all over this town, here are my favorite spots for it.

-Lastly, this road that connects to Copenhagen Drive and is home to the famous windmill, also has a lot of beautiful decorations lining its street.
+Lastly, this road that connects to Copenhagen Drive (home to the famous windmill), and it also has a lot of beautiful decorations lining its street.